Since 2000 Simpact has been completely dedicated to designing advanced structures and maximising impact performance.

-Key stakeholders active in the company are Dirk, Tim and Karol.
+Key stakeholders active in the company are Tim and Dirk.
 They are supported by a small but formidable international team of cherry-picked engineers.

 Slightly more risk-averse than his business partner, Dirk likes to keep his feet firmly on the ground.

 He enjoys visiting his family in Holland and has a keen interest in all things scientific.

 Dirk completed his PhD titled ‘Rapid Design of Crash Properties for Safe Automobiles: A Conceptual Approach’ at the University of Eindhoven.
 As Technical Director, he has complete oversight of our consultancy project work and heads our R&D activities.
 Dirk is also our Quality System Representative ensuring that all projects are delivered to an exceptionally high standard.

 From sky-diver to racing driver, Tim has always been interested in speed.
 When he's not at work you'll find him out with his road bike club or spending time with his young children (which requires just as much stamina).

 Tim studied at the University of Leeds where he was awarded a Keyworth Scholarship to study for a PhD in Vehicle Crashworthiness.
 Tim is well known for his research into the Crashworthiness of the Caterham Super 7 and in 2006 Simpact realised this work by successfully delivering the ECE-R12 crash test programme for Caterham Cars Ltd. He now focusses on the commercial side of the business.